 Dr. Grinsteiner enjoys a varied performance schedule that includes solo recitals, concerto performances, chamber music recitals, choral accompanying work, and choral conducting.
-Upcoming performances include a solo recital at Saint John's University,shared solo recital with Dr. Edward Turley at Bemidji State University, a Goldberg Variations Performance Project with Avon Elementary 5th grade students, and chamber performances throughout the year with CSB/SJU faculty on faculty recitals as well as on Pastiche, a biannual music department faculty chamber concert.
+Upcoming performances include a solo recital at Saint John's University and Seattle and chamber performances throughout the year with CSB/SJU faculty on faculty recitals as well as on Pastiche, a biannual music department faculty chamber concert.
 A proponent of new music, Amy has worked with numerous composers including Rome Prize winner Huck Hodge and composition faculty from Sichuan University in Chengdu.
 Some of her notable collaborations include those with members of the Seattle Symphony and Tacoma Symphony, as well as faculty from many universities and colleges including the University of Washington, College of Saint Benedict/Saint John's University, Tacoma College, Pacific Lutheran University, and the University of Puget Sound.
 Passionate about choral conducting, Amy has served as the Choral Director for college choirs at Pierce College and Tacoma College in Washington, and for high school choirs at the Blue Lake Fine Arts Camp in Michigan.
 Dr. Grinsteiner also serves as a Faculty Program Coordinator and Teaching Faculty (Session 2) at the Seattle Piano Institute, a summer program for aspiring young classical pianists at the U. of Washington, Seattle.
+Proven to be a very successful summer program, SPI will enter its 11th season in 2021.
 Her interest in young performers has also made her an active and popular adjudicator for numerous festivals and competitions throughout the Pacific Northwest and Midwest.